 Under pure contributory negligence laws, if you contributed to the cause of the rollover accident, you cannot receive compensation.

 It does not matter if you are one percent at fault or 50 percent at fault, any amount of fault bars your claim.
 Insurance companies understand this rule, and they use it to their advantage.
-For that reason, do not to speak to the insurance company or a claims adjuster about your rollover accident without first consulting with a Baltimore personal injury attorney at William G. Kolodner P.A..
+For that reason, do not speak to the insurance company or a claims adjuster about your rollover accident without first consulting with a Baltimore personal injury attorney at William G. Kolodner Personal Injury Lawyers.

-Contact a Baltimore Rollover Accident Lawyer for a Free Case Review
+Contact a Car Wreck Lawyer in Baltimore for a Free Case Review

 Rollover accidents are an extremely dangerous type of traffic accident.
 Individuals in rollover accidents have a higher chance of sustaining life-altering injuries or death compared to victims in other types of car crashes.
 Injury victims need experienced legal counsel to protect their right to compensation for their injuries, losses, and damages after a rollover accident.

 If you or a family member were injured in a rollover accident, you need advice from an experienced lawyer to protect your legal rights.
-Contact William G. Kolodner P.A., to schedule a free consultation with a rollover accident lawyer in Baltimore.
+Contact William G. Kolodner Personal Injury Lawyers, to schedule a free consultation with a rollover accident lawyer in Baltimore.